OSGeo/PROJ/docs/source/projections/eqc.rst

 #######################

 The formulas describing the Equidistant Cylindrical projection are all taken from proj4 sources.

-:math:`lat_ts` is the latitude of true scale, that mean the standard parallels where the scale of the projection is true.
+:math:`phi_{ts}` is the latitude of true scale, that mean the standard parallels where the scale of the projection is true.
+It can be set with "lat_ts".

-:math:`lat_0` is the latitude of origin that match the center of the map.
+:math:`phi_0` is the latitude of origin that match the center of the map.
+It can be set with "lat_0".

 Forward projection